christinec-dev/n8n-MCP-RAG/README.md

 ## Requirements
 - Docker and Docker Compose
 - API key for one of the supported providers (e.g., OpenAI, Anthropic, etc.)
+- (Optional) A Chroma Cloud account/token if you prefer cloud indexing.

 ## Configuration
 Create a `.env` file in the project root with your settings.
 Example configurations: